Dataport/terminfinder-frontend/docs/CONTRIBUTING.md

 - You can email us at: dataportdabstimmbox@dataport.de
 - You can tag the maintainers in existing issues or pull requests on GitHub

-Thank you for considering a contribution! :heart: :heart: :heart:
+Thank you for considering a contribution! :heart: